dannyblaker/python-history-tour/README.md

 - 💡 **Clickable Feature Examples**: Click any feature in the timeline to see a code example in a popup
 - ⚡ **Code Comparison**: See the dramatic improvements between Python 2.0.1 and 3.14 side-by-side
 - 📊 **Statistics Dashboard**: Visualize Python's growth over 24 years
-- 🎨 **Beautiful UI**: Modern, responsive design with smooth animations
+- 🎨 **A polished UI**: Modern, responsive design with smooth animations

 ## Quick Start